JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 Combat Modifiers represent different circumstances and actions that can occur within combat.

-### Dash (2x Movement Speed)

-Instead of engaging in a combat roll, a player can choose to focus purely on their movement in combat, doubling their movement speed.
-They can still Dodge.

 ### Ranged vs Melee (Disadvantage)

 When a character is making a ranged attack, they gain Disadvantage on their ranged combat roll if they are within range of an opponent who is targeting them with a melee combat roll during that round.